 The POWs had the job of burying the dead.
 To do this, they worked in teams of four men.
 Each team carried a litter of four to six dead men to the cemetery where they were buried in graves containing 15 to 20 bodies.
 The death was still 9 POWs a day into December until Red Cross Packages were given out at Christmas.
 In addition, changes were made in the latrines which help slow the spread of diseases.

 From September through December, the Japanese began assigning numbers to the POWs.
-The Lima Maru sailed in September, but it is not known if POW numbers were assigned to the men on the ship.
-The first men known to receive POW numbers were the men on the Nagato Maru which sailed for Japan in September.
-It is not known when, but Ero received the number I-08336 which was his POW no matter where he was sent in the Philippines.
-The letter in front of the number indicated he had been assigned the number at Cabanatuan.
+The first men known to receive POW numbers were the men on the Tottori Maru which sailed for Japan in September.
+It is not known when, but Ero received the number 1-08336 which was his POW no matter where he was sent in the Philippines.

 During his time as a POW, his parents received a POW card from him.
 In the card, he asked for vitamins, clothing, and canned food.
 While a POW at Cabanatuan, he became ill and was admitted to the camp hospital on Friday, February 5, 1943, and again on Saturday, April 10, 1943.
 No reason for his admittance or date of discharge was given.